maenette/rwJson/readme.markdown

 A small JSON library, written in C#, capable of reading and writing JSON files.

+###Version 0.1.1402.01

+* ExtractRootPath() function now publicly accessible in JSONDocument
+* Fixed a bug where JSON files with trailing whitespace might fail to parse

 ###Version 0.1.1401.01 - 0.1.1401.05
 Updated: 01/02/2013 - 01/04/2013